mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 ## What are the downsides of using an ORM?
 There are numerous downsides of ORMs, including

-1. impedance mismatch
+1. Impedance mismatch
-1. potential for reduced performance
+1. Potential for reduced performance
-1. shifting complexity into the application from the database layer
+1. Shifting complexity from the database into the application code

 ### Impedance mismatch